tendersearls/tldr/README.md

         --no-helper                  Don't require any test helpers
-        --prepend PATH               Prepend one or more paths to run before the rest (Default: most recently modified test) --no-prepend                 Don't prepend any tests before the rest of the suite -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["test"]) -r, --reporter REPORTER          Set a custom reporter class (Default: "TLDR::Reporters::Default") --base-path PATH             Change the working directory for all relative paths (Default: current working directory) --no-dotfile                 Disable loading .tldr.yml dotfile
+        --prepend PATH               Prepend one or more paths to run before the rest (Default: most recently modified test) --no-prepend                 Don't prepend any tests before the rest of the suite -l, --load-path PATH             Add one or more paths to the $LOAD_PATH (Default: ["lib", "test"]) -r, --reporter REPORTER          Set a custom reporter class (Default: "TLDR::Reporters::Default") --base-path PATH             Change the working directory for all relative paths (Default: current working directory) --no-dotfile                 Disable loading .tldr.yml dotfile
         --no-emoji                   Disable emoji in the output
     -v, --verbose                    Print stack traces for errors --[no-]warnings              Print Ruby warnings (Default: true)
-        --yes-i-know                 Suppress TLDR report when suite runs over 1.8s --comment COMMENT            No-op; used for multi-line execution instructions
+        --watch                      Run your tests continuously on file save (requires 'fswatch' to be installed) --yes-i-know                 Suppress TLDR report when suite runs over 1.8s --i-am-being-watched         [INTERNAL] Signals to tldr it is being invoked under --watch mode --comment COMMENT            [INTERNAL] No-op; used for multi-line execution instructions
 ```

 After being parsed, all the CLI options are converted into a